Easi Campers

 Website: https://highlandholidays.com/

 For adventure seekers looking to climb the mountain, the Ben Nevis Holiday Park is the perfect place to kick off your trek to the peak!
-Along with being pet friendly and having standard facilities, the campsite has a brand new cafe, toilet, and shower block.
+Along with being pet-friendly and having standard facilities, the campsite has an on-site cafe, toilet, and shower facilities.

-With nearly 170 hard-standing pitches available on the edge of Loch Lomond, Cashel Campsite offers tranquillity in the depths of nature and is an hour away from Glasgow.
-On-site, there are ample facilities such as dishwashing, laundry, toilets, showers, and even fishing spots.
+With a mix of pitches including hard standing options on the edge of Loch Lomond, Cashel Campsite offers tranquillity in the depths of nature and is an hour away from Glasgow.
+On-site, there are ample facilities such as dishwashing, laundry, toilets, showers, and direct access to the loch.

 Elie Holiday Park, Fife